mathworks/matlab-azure-devops-extension/overview.md

 ```

 ### Use MATLAB Batch Licensing Token
 On a Microsoft-hosted agent, you need a [MATLAB batch licensing token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) if your project is private or if your pipeline includes transformation products, such as MATLAB Coder&trade; and MATLAB Compiler&trade;.
 Batch licensing tokens are strings that enable MATLAB to start in noninteractive environments.
-You can request a token by contacting MathWorks&reg; at [batch-tokens@mathworks.com](mailto:batch-tokens@mathworks.com).
+You can request a token by submitting the [MATLAB Batch Licensing Pilot](https://www.mathworks.com/support/batch-tokens.html) form.

 To use a MATLAB batch licensing token: